Republicans who won't be coming back to Congress after 2018 midterm elections

 Trent Franks

 Arizona Rep. Trent Franks announced on Dec.
-7 that he would resign from the House in January due to sexual misconduct allegations against him.
+8 that his resignation would take affect immediately, despite previously announcing that he'd leave the House in January due to sexual misconduct allegations against him.

+He attributed the change in date to his wife's admittance to the hospital but reports later surfaced alleging Frank repeatedly pressed a former aide to carry his child, offering her $5 million to act as a surrogate.

 Franks, 60, maintained that he never physically intimidated, coerced or had sexual contact with any member of his staff.
 He said he discussed surrogacy issues with some of his female staff which made them “uncomfortable.”